philips-labs/gwdemo/README.md

 # terraform-cloudfoudry-gwdemo

 The bulk of the resources we need to provision are declared in a [Terraform module](https://www.terraform.io/docs/modules/index.html).
-Introduce Terraform modules unlocks one of the more powerful aspects of using Terraform: reusable components.
+Introducing Terraform modules unlocks one of the more powerful aspects of using Terraform: reusable components.

 You may want to head over to the [terraform-cloudfoudry-gwdemo](https://github.com/philips-labs/terraform-cloudfoundry-gwdemo) repository first to dive into the details.
 Alternatively, you can follow the rest of this README and deploy the gwdemo environment first and afterwards examine the module contents.